ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/index.md

 If necessary, the <b>Transaction Timestamp</b> may be set manually by the user, although there are certain limitations.
 For example, if the quantity in the row is 0, the date in  Document Date should be no different than the one in <b>Transaction Timestamp</b>.

-For more information, see the <b>Setting Transaction Timestamp</b> article.
+For more information, see the [Setting Transaction Timestamp](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/setting-transaction-timestamp/index.md) article.

 ## Cost types

 When the Transactions are not entered in the system on time and damage the right chronology, this may generate incorrect costs.
-To fix this, @@name has developed a <b>Cost Correction</b> system, recalculating the cost as if it was entered in the right chronological order.
+To fix this, @@name has developed a [Cost Correction](https://github.com/ErpNetDocs/tech/tree/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction) system, recalculating the cost as if it was entered in the right chronological order.

 There are two types of goods costs: